Back to overview

 Diversity and inclusion (D&I) is imperative.
 It’s led from the top down here; we have a senior equity partner, Sharron Webster, who’s the head of D&I and various very active steering groups whose work is all reported into our strategy board.
 We launched a formal equity, diversity and inclusion strategy last year which sits alongside our responsible business strategy.
 D&I is viewed as the responsibility of every single person in the firm and there is recognition for those who actively get involved.

-We pride ourselves on having one of the best stats for female partners (44%) in the legal profession and we have both a Gender Action Plan and Race Action Plan to help us achieve our goals.
+We pride ourselves on having one of the best stats for female partners (almost 40%) in the legal profession and we have both a Gender Action Plan and Race Action Plan to help us achieve our goals.
 Within our formal D&I strategy, there are seven key priorities, and I’m particularly actively involved in the race action element.
 We work with organisations such as Aspiring Solicitors and use contextual recruitment methods.
-For the last few years, we have also partnered with The Stephen James Partnership on their Black vacation scheme programme.
+We also participate in the 10,000 Black Interns programme, which is growing each year in the firm.

 Trowers’ employee networks are also incredibly active; we have nine networks in total, one of which was established and is now chaired by one of our recent trainees.